Introduction to human biological evolution and the archaeology of culture in the world prior to AD 1500. Open to nonmajors, recommended for majors.

 History and collective memory as culturally formed and politically contested realities.
 The role of narrative, ritual, and media technologies in shaping representations of the past.
 Pre: graduate standing.

 Social and cultural analysis of tourism practices, with emphasis on Hawai‘i, Asia and the Pacific.
 Tourism in relation to consumer culture, transnational flows of people and images, post-colonial politics, performance and identity formation.
-(Cross-listed as GEOG 610)
+(Cross-listed as GEO 610)

 Graduate seminar that examines the history of theory in sociocultural anthropology from 1960 to present.
 Designed to be taken in sequence after 601.
 Pre: 601 or concurrent.
 (Once a year)